The Commissioner is committed to supporting active citizenship as part of his aim to build stronger more united communities.

 The Commissioner will help ensure resources and support are available for projects that support the objectives within his Safer West Mercia Plan.
 A huge number of good projects are already going on in communities across the West Mercia area.
 Some of them are listed below.
 Click the links for more information on how you can get involved where you live.

 While many people will be familiar with Neighbourhood Watch, there are also numerous other ‘Watch’ schemes now operating right around West Mercia, where communities are taking an active part in crime prevention and keeping people, property and even animals safe.

 Some of these schemes are led by the community with police support – such as Pub Watch or Horse Watch.
-Others are led by the police with community support, including Rural Watch, Business Watch and Boat Watch.
+Others are led by the police with community support, including Rural Watch, Business Watch and Waterways Watch.

 Neighbourhood Watch remains the biggest local Watch scheme.
 It is an independent organisation which is supported by the police and other partners.
 There are a huge number of schemes operating in all of our cities, towns and villages at a very local level.